apearce/use-hooked-component/README.md

 ```

 ## Custom Setters
 `useHookedComponent` also takes a third argument which is a list of custom setters.
-You can pass arguments to the setters and they will also get passed an object of all of the current values set using the hook.
+You can pass arguments to the setters, and they will also get passed an object of all of the current values set using the hook.
 It should return an object of all of the props to be set on the component by the hook.
 Props set directly on the component should not be included unless you want to override them.
 The getter function, not shown, will still be returned as the last return value.

 ```jsx
 const [HookedSpinner, showSpinner] = useHookedComponent(Spinner, {}, [visible => ({ visible })]);